Living with the scars of COVID-19

 "Sometimes you need to induce the coma so the patient does not try to fight the ventilator," said Dr. Jennifer Tsang, a Niagara Health intensivist who treated Posteraro.
 "It gives the patient the best chance for survival."

 Tsang said when COVID-19 successfully attacks the lungs, a patient simply cannot get enough oxygen.
 In many cases, she says, the patient has a powerful but dry cough.
-Nothing is coming, and nothing is coming out.
+Nothing is coming in, and nothing is coming out.

 "But in some cases, the patient is coughing so hard that it can cause damage to the lungs, and so that black phlegm is probably blood," she says.